 Want to step up your piercing game with a unique new look?
 An anti-eyebrow piercing might be exactly what you’re looking for, and we’re here to tell you all about them!
 Anti-eyebrow piercings are a type of surface piercing, which means it sits on the surface of your skin.
-They are pretty much the opposite of eyebrow piercings, and are also known as teardrop piercings or a butterfly piercings.
+They are pretty much the opposite of eyebrow piercings, and are also known as teardrop piercings or butterfly piercings.
 In this guide to getting an anti-eyebrow piercing, we’ll go over the piercing’s location, the piercing process, the healing time, recommended jewelry, and so much more.

 The anti-eyebrow piercing is a piercing located on the surface of your face, just above your cheekbone.
 This piercing, which is also known as a butterfly or a teardrop piercing, usually sits directly below the location where eyebrow piercings go.
 It is a surface piercing and requires a special method of piercing that should only be done by experienced professionals.
 Anti-eyebrow piercings are typically placed diagonally, slanting away from the eyeball.

-Anti-Eyebrow Piercing Healing Time: About 6-8 weeks.
+Anti-Eyebrow Piercing Healing Time:

 Now that you’ve learned all about the anti-eyebrow piercing process and other important piercing info, here are a few helpful piercing FAQs: